ibm-cloud-docs/SecureGateway/securegateway_faq.md

 - Real-time active connections.

 Note: This connections information is on Client level, not in Gateway level.
 If you need connections information in Gateway level, please check each Client which connected to that Gateway.

+## How many concurrent connections can Secure Gateway handle?
+{: #faq-concurrent}

+### Question
+How many concurrent connections can Secure Gateway handle?

+### Answer
+The Secure Gateway can only handle 250 concurrent connections.
+For details, see [Limitations](/docs/SecureGateway?topic=SecureGateway-client-interacting#limits).

 ## What are the recommended configurations to make my connections more secure?
 {: #faq-secure-app}